By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 does not contain personal information, cannot be traced back to you, and

 Advertising and social media cookies (including cookies from trusted

 partners) enable us to personalize our advertising campaigns, and enable you to share on social media.

-Limpopo NP lies in a malaria zone and precautions against malaria are advisable.
+Limpopo NP lies in a malaria zone and precautions are advisable.
 Steps to protect against malaria include taking antimalarial medication and applying mosquito repellent that contains DEET.
 Cover as much exposed skin as possible in the evening, when mosquitoes are active.
 The risk of contracting malaria is worst in the Wet season, from November to April.

 Viewing wild animals is very safe as long as you follow your guide’s instructions.
-Self-drive visitors should also familiarize themselves with the rules of the park.
-The ‘Wildlife Viewing Safety Precautions’ below also contains useful tips.
+Self-drive visitors should familiarize themselves with the rules of the park.
+The ‘Wildlife Viewing Safety Precautions’ link below also contains useful tips.